joyrex2001/kubedock/README.md

 ## Compatibility

-This project is mainly focussed on getting [testcontainers-java](https://www.testcontainers.org) test running.
+This project is mainly focussed on getting [testcontainers-java](https://www.testcontainers.org) tests running.
 Therefor it has limited support of the docker api, only the minimum that is typically used in testcontainers-java backed test.

 Most of the below use-cases as described by testcontainers are working: